integreat-io/integreat-transporter-http/README.md

   will encode the raw body buffer as base64, while `string` will simply return the body as a string.
 Default is `string`
 - `timeout`: Timeout in milliseconds for the request.
 Default is 120000
+- `throttle`: An object with the properties `limit` and `interval`.
+Both should be numbers. `limit` defines how many times we will send requests to a service within the time period set by `interval` (in milliseconds).
+This is very simplistic rate limiting, and will cause the transporter to simply pause between calls when the limit is reached for an interval.

 - `incoming`: An object with options to define an incoming service.
 The precense of this object will start an http server, and the properties of the object